 We recognize such costs in accordance with our revenue recognition policy by contract.
 For revenue recognized under the completed contract method, costs are deferred until the products are delivered, or upon completion of services or, where applicable, customer acceptance.
 For revenue recognized under the percentage of completion method, costs are recognized as products are delivered or services are provided in accordance with the percentage of completion calculation.
-For revenue recognized ratably over the term of the contract, commencing on the date of revenue recognition.
+For revenue recognized ratably over the term of the contract, costs are recognized ratably over the term of the contract, commencing on the date of revenue recognition.
 At each balance sheet date, we review deferred costs, to ensure they are ultimately recoverable.
 Any anticipated losses on uncompleted contracts are recognized when evidence indicates the estimated total cost of a contract exceeds its estimated total revenue.